Ulnar Wrist Pain

 Schedule Your Wrist Pain Appointment Today

-Ulnar wrist pain can be difficult to diagnose and even harder to live with—but you don’t have to face it alone.
-At Nebraska Hand & Shoulder Institute, Dr. Ichtertz and his experienced team specialize in identifying the precise cause of your discomfort and providing proven solutions, whether you're experiencing chronic ulnar wrist pain or recurring outer wrist pain from daily activities.
+Ulnar wrist pain is not only difficult to diagnose but also challenging to manage.
+You don't have to deal with it on your own.
+At Nebraska Hand & Shoulder Institute, Dr. Ichtertz and his skilled team focus on identifying the root cause of your discomfort.
+Whether you're dealing with chronic ulnar wrist pain or outside wrist pain that interferes with your daily routine, we provide precise, effective treatment.

-Don't let persistent wrist issues limit your life.
-Schedule your consultation today with the Nebraska Hand & Shoulder Institute and take the first step toward lasting wrist pain treatment.
+Don’t let wrist discomfort keep you from enjoying life.
+Schedule your appointment with the Nebraska Hand & Shoulder Institute today and take your first step toward long-term wrist pain relief.

 Allan CH, Joshi A, Lichtman DM: Kienböck’s disease: diagnosis and treatment.
 Am Academy Ortho Surg 2001; 9:128-136.